November 29, 2024 - Tagged as: en, parsing, rust.

 When we consider what the recursive descent parser does that these don’t, it’s kind of obvious.
 It’s even in the name: recursion.

-Our lexers and event parsers all optimize really well: there is no heap allocation anywhere, the code that “pushes” events are all monomorphised based on the handler type, so the handler calls are direct calls and can be (and probably) inlined.
-There’s also no recursion anywhere.
+Our lexers and event parsers all optimize really well: there is no heap allocation in the parsing code (only when building the arrays and objects in the AST, which all implementations have), the code that “pushes” events are all monomorphised based on the handler type, so the handler calls are direct calls and can be (and probably is) inlined.
+There’s no recursion anywhere.

 The recursive descent parser is basically one function that recursively calls itself for nested objects.
 It turns out this recursion has a cost.
 When I eliminate the recursion with some more state: